ropensci-archive/roweb2/content/technotes/2019-09-06-ucscxenatools-surv.md

 ### Related project

-[**XenaShiny**](https://github.com/openbiox/XenaShiny), a Shiny project based on UCSCXenaTools, is under development by me and some friends.
-You can take a try if you have little programming experience.
+[**XenaShiny**](https://github.com/openbiox/XenaShiny), a Shiny project based on UCSCXenaTools, is under development by my friends and me.

 ### Acknowledgements